 MOPS (Mothers of Preschoolers

 Family meal times

 Nursing homes to keep life stories alive and provide meaning and purpose

-The 5 Needs can be used to bridge a gap between generations.
+The 5 Needs can be used to bridge a gap between generations, open communication and provide a framework for conversations.
 No matter what our age, situation, race, gender, we all have the same needs.
 How we meet them varies and is dependent on many factors including (but not limited to) our age, life situation, abilities, financial resources, and desires.
 Older people can be a wonderful resource, and telling of their stores about how they met their needs decades ago can enrich relationships.